 - Create a lastest Ubuntu Cloud Server droplet

 After creating a Ubuntu droplet you will receive an email from DigitalOcean with first-time login information.
-Use the credentials to login into you SSH as well as SFTP remotely.
+Use the credentials to log in to your SSH as well as SFTP remotely.

 SSH and SFTP give you full access to your cloud server as a super administrator.
 You will be having a root user access which is considered as the highest privilege in any Linux based OS.

 If you’re a Windows PC user, then you can use PuTTY client for SSH access.
-The macOS has an in-built terminal program which supports the remote connection option.
+The macOS has an in-built terminal program that supports the remote connection option.